Rayduxx/Pursuit-Tracker/README.md

    python main.py
    ```

+   _Alternatively, if you have built the executable, simply run `Pursuit Tracker.exe`._

 2. **Start/Stop Timer**:
-   - Press the configured hotkey (default is `F5`) to start or stop the timer.
+   - Press the configured hotkey (default is `X`) to start or stop the timer.
    - The timer text turns **Green** when running and **Red** when stopped.

 3. **Context Menu**:
    Right-click anywhere on the application window to open the menu:
    - **Presets (Countdown)**: Select a specific tier and assessment to switch to countdown mode.
-The timer will count down from the selected duration. select "None (Count Up)" to return to standard stopwatch mode.
+The timer will count down from the selected duration.
+Select "None (Count Up)" to return to standard stopwatch mode.
+   - **Customize UI**:
+     - **Opacity**: Adjust window transparency (40%, 60%, 80%, 100%).
+     - **Window Size**: Switch between Small, Standard, and Large sizes.
+     - **Change Text Color**: Cycle through available text colors.
    - **Change Hotkey**: Select this option, then press any key or mouse button to bind it as the new toggle.
    - **Reset Laps**: Clears the history of the last 5 runs.
    - **Exit**: Closes the application completely.